Subscribe for updates

 Prepare your elevator pitch

-Remember, screening interviews are a two-way street.
-Candidates are also evaluating your company, so be ready to give a concise, compelling overview of the role and your organization.
+Screening interviews are a two-way street.
+Candidates are also evaluating your company as much as you’re evaluating them, so be ready to give a concise, compelling overview of the role and your organization.

 Your elevator pitch should highlight: